jenh/russian-dictionary/README.md

 | presfut_pl2 | Accented second person plural form of the present of future, depending on the word's aspect, e.g. `ска'жете` for `сказать`, might contain several forms separated by a semicolon |
 | presfut_pl3 | Accented third person plural form of the present of future, depending on the word's aspect, e.g. `ска'жут` for `сказать`, might contain several forms separated by a semicolon |

+## About the SQLite database

+The SQLite database includes the following modifications:

+- Converted the Open Russian csv files into tables within a SQLite3 database.
+- Added a simple table (ru-en) that contains only the Russian word and its English translation.
+- Filled empty English entries in the ru-en table with machine-translated words (so note that some definitions in ru-en may not be accurate or good).

+Many thanks to Michel and Anastasia from OpenRussian.org for making this data freely available! /jh

+See **About the CSVs** for format info.